Devxoditas/radiobot/README.md

 Create a `.envrc` file using `example.envrc` as guide

 ## Starting the service
-Once configured, just start the service and head to your telegram bot
+Once configured, just start the service ()`node index.js`) and head to your telegram bot

 Initially it will not stream anything to icecast, you need to add songs first